Trendyol/go-pq-cdc-elasticsearch/README.md

 | Below 8.0             | `_type` parameter is included in the index requests     |
 | 8.0 and above         | `_type` parameter is automatically omitted              |

-If no version is specified, the connector defaults to "7.0.0" behavior (including `_type` parameter).
+If no version is specified, the connector will automatically detect the Elasticsearch cluster version by querying the Info API after connection.
+This eliminates the need to manually configure the version.

 ### Breaking Changes